-- 1. communicate effectively and fluently; read with comprehension; listen, speak and write competently. - 2. develop skills in reflection, analysis, logical reasoning, and evaluation to formulate judgments, reach conclusions, and solve problems. - 3. evaluate and utilize quantitative and qualitative data and apply mathematical and scientific principles and methods. - 4. utilize technology to locate, evaluate, organize, and utilize information accurately and responsibly. - 5. acquire knowledge and skills to function effectively as informed and responsible citizens. - 6. acquire knowledge and skills that will enable respect for diversity as well as an awareness of global interdependency.
+- Communicate effectively and fluently; read with comprehension; 1. listen, speak and write competently. - Develop skills in reflection, analysis, logical reasoning, and evaluation 2. to formulate judgments, reach conclusions, and solve problems. - З. Evaluate and utilize guantitative and gualitative data and apply mathematical and scientific principles and methods. - Utilize technology to locate, evaluate, organize, and utilize 4. information accurately and responsibly. - Acquire knowledge and skills to function effectively as informed and 5. responsible citizens. - 6.
+Acquire knowledge and skills that will enable respect for diversity as well as an awareness of global interdependency.